duckyandy/AppleCloneTypeScript/README.md

 # AppleCloneTypeScript
 Apple Clone with TS, TailwindCSS, React, NextJS.
 The images are from personal Sanity server.
 So, provided screenshot.

+Implemented only the front-end portion without the payment procedure and login.

 Uses Redux for state management of shopping cart item list.

 Responsive and mobile first!